 The motor is leak free and purring like a kitten thanks to Joel Gonzalez!!!
 The oil pan was dropped and the rear main bearing cap was removed because the two piece rear main seal was leaking.
 The rear main seal was replaced and a high volume (25% over stock) Melling oil pump was installed.
 The pan was resealed with a Fel-Pro one piece gasket.
 The timing chain had some slack in it so it was replaced along with new timing gears on the crankshaft and camshaft.
 A new timing cover was installed with a new front seal to replace the original timing cover which had a hole in it.
 The original harmonic balancer was cleaned up and reinstalled along with the original crankshaft pulley.
 A new water pump was installed with a new bypass hose to the intake manifold.
 The thermostat housing was replaced along with a new 180 thermostat and Fel-Pro gasket.
 A new tensioner was installed because the old one was nasty to say the least.
 The original broken EVAP canister, damaged by the front driver side tire, has been removed and replaced with a new relocated canister.
 A new power steering pump was also installed.

-The motor also has an MSD external coil and K&N intake and air filter but I plan to remove the intake and reinstall the factory air box with a K&N drop in filter.
+The motor also has an MSD external coil and had a K&N intake, but I removed the intake and reinstalled the factory air box.

 The muffler seen and heard in previous videos was a Flowmaster 40 series cutoff before the rear axle, but the muffler has now been removed.
 I’m currently running a turn down tip straight off the fresh CA legal catalytic converter.
 The exhaust setup from catalytic converter to the engine is still stock.